 IV.
 Conversion

 OBC teaches an essentially biblical view of conversion in terms of God’s work in regeneration and people’s responsibility to repent and believe.
-It recognizes the danger of false conversion but overemphasizes it to an extent that tends to breed morbid introspection among tender souls and encourage judgmental attitudes in proud ones.
+It recognizes the danger of false conversion, but it overemphasizes it to an extent that tends to breed morbid introspection among tender souls and encourage judgmental attitudes in proud ones.
 Union with Christ enjoys comparatively little emphasis.
 The church has admittedly come a long way since my early days there, when nothing seemed more common than the hushed conversations in the halls about whether or not so-and-so was “really saved”; but that is not exactly to say it has achieved a healthy attitude about conversion.

 V. Evangelism